quicwg/base-drafts/draft-ietf-quic-recovery.md

 Until the server has validated the client's address on the path, the amount of data it can send is limited, as specified in Section 8.1 of {{QUIC-TRANSPORT}}.
-If not all data can be retransmitted, then data at Initial and Handshake encryption should be retransmitted before any ApplicationData.
+If not all data can be retransmitted, then data at Initial and Handshake encryption should be retransmitted before any ApplicationData data.
 If no data can be sent, then the PTO alarm should not be armed until data has been received from the client.

 Because the server could be blocked until more packets are received, the client MUST ensure that the retransmission timer is set if the client does not yet